axtk/navloc/README.md

 location.matches(/^\/item\/(?<id>\d+)\/?$/); // true
 ```

-The `evaluate()` method works much like the conditional ternary operator (`condition ? x : y`): if the current location matches the given location pattern it returns based on the second argument and falls back to the third argument otherwise.
+The `evaluate()` method works much like the conditional ternary operator (`condition ? x : y`): if the current location matches the given location pattern its returned value is based on the second parameter and falls back to the third parameter otherwise.

 ```js
 // Provided that the current location is '/item/42':